Alenaak/Ads-Implementation-Android/README.md

 This Android application demonstrates the implementation of various types of Google AdMob ads.
 The app consists of five buttons, each triggering a specific type of ad using AdMob's test ad IDs.

 ---
+### **Note:**

+This project uses test AdMob IDs.
+For production purposes, generate your own AdMob IDs by visiting the AdMob console.

 ## **Features**
 The app showcases the following types of ads: